cariappa93/Predicting_customers_ratings_on_Yelp_using_text_reviews/README.md

 # Predicting_customers_ratings_on_Yelp_using_text_reviews

 Review Ratings are useful for customers as going through numerous text reviews for a restaurant can be time consuming.
-The ratings given by previous customers can be at times subjective and biased towards his/her personality.
+The ratings given by previous customers can be at times subjective and biased towards users personality.
 This model predicts ratings by only using the text review and cancels out the subjectivity.

 ### Learnings:
 1. Data Mining using Regular Expressions and APIs